eno-lang/eno-lang.org/README.md

 ## Working on the website

-All website content is found in `.eno` files inside subfolders in `src/`, they are descriptively named and the insides should be fairly self explanatory as well - feel free to open an issue if something is unclear!
+All website content is found in `.eno` files inside `content/`, they are descriptively named and the insides should be fairly self explanatory as well - feel free to open an issue if something is unclear!

 ### Previewing your changes locally